mgoldcoin/mgold/en/technical-details/video-tutorials-and-articles.md

 ## Hitchhiker’s Guide to Waves Smart Contracts.
 Part1

-[In this article](https://blog.wavesplatform.com/the-hitchhikers-guide-to-waves-smart-contracts-part-1-b80aa47a745a), we focused on the idea of Waves Smart Accounts and what makes it different than other existing solutions.
+[_**In this article**_](https://blog.wavesplatform.com/the-hitchhikers-guide-to-waves-smart-contracts-part-1-b80aa47a745a), we focused on the idea of Waves Smart Accounts and what makes it different than other existing solutions.
 We began with a brief introduction about some definitions of smart contracts then we explained about the difference between Bitcoin script, Ethereum Smart Contract and Waves Smart Accounts.

 ## The Hitchhiker’s Guide to Waves Smart Contracts.
 Part 2

-[In this part](https://blog.wavesplatform.com/the-hitchhikers-guide-to-waves-smart-contracts-part-2-44621fd5a007), we focused more on the smart contracts language and tools for developers_._
+[_**In this part**_](https://blog.wavesplatform.com/the-hitchhikers-guide-to-waves-smart-contracts-part-2-44621fd5a007), we focused more on the smart contracts language and tools for developers_._